 Date of Authorship for this Version

 Burch, Stella J., "Rethinking ‘Preventive Detention’ from a Comparative Perspective: Three Frameworks for Detaining Terrorist Suspects" (2009).
 Student Scholarship Papers.
-Paper 87.
+87.